particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 In Device OS 1.3.0, you can only connect to a single peripheral device at a time.
 This will be expanded to 3 devices in a later version.

+### Pairing

+- Device OS 3.0.0 and later: Support for "Legacy Pairing" passkey display or input modes (both central and peripheral).
+- Prior to Device OS 3.0.0: No support for secure pairing.
+- Bluetooth LE Secure Connection Pairing ("LESC Pairing") is not currently supported.
+This uses numeric comparison mode and Elliptic curve Diffie–Hellman (ECDH) encryption.
+- Out-of-band authentication (such as by NFC) is not built-in.

+When pairing, there are two different things going on:

+- Encryption assures that the central and peripheral devices can exchange data securely.
+- Authentication assures that both sides are who they say they are.
+This typically requires a display and a keyboard or keypad so a 6-digit passkey that you would only be able to obtain from the devices sitting in front of you.
+It prevents man-in-the middle ("MITM") attacks where a rogue device pretends to another so you'll connect to the wrong device.
+Authentication is optional.

+Encryption without authentication is allowed, and is referred to as "just works" mode.
+The encryption still works.

+When using Legacy Pairing, both the initiator (typically the central device) and receptor (peripheral) have five different possibilities:

+- No input, no output: This side has no display and no keyboard.
+This will always result in an unauthenticated connection if true for either side, as there is no way to confirm the passkey, however encryption still works.
+- Display Only: This side has a display that can show a 6-digit passkey.
+- Display Yes-No: This side has a display that can show a 6-digit passkey, and has button(s) to confirm a yes-no selection.
+- Keyboard Only: This side has a keyboard (numeric keypad, touchscreen, etc.) to enter a passkey, but no display.
+- Keyboard Display: This side has both a keyboard and a display.

+For example, if one side has a display and the other side has a keyboard, the connection can be authenticated since the passkey can be read off the display on one side and typed in on the keyboard on the other.
+The display and keypad could be on either side (central vs. peripheral).

+The Display Yes-No option is mostly useful with LESC Pairing, which is not currently supported.
+With LESC Pairing Yes-No mode, both sides need a display and one side needs a Yes-No button selection to confirm that both displays are showing the same number.
+No keyboard is necessary.

+You normally use [`BLE.setPairingIoCaps`](/reference/device-os/firmware/#ble-setpairingiocaps-) so specify which features you have on your device (display, keyboard, etc.).

+If you are the initiator (typically the central device, but does not have to be), you start the pairing process by using [`BLE.startPairing()`](/reference/device-os/firmware/#ble-startpairing-) after connecting to the BLE peer.

+Many BLE operations are asynchronous and you will probably need to implement a pairing event handler whether you're a central or peripheral device.
+This is done using the [`BLE.onPairingEvent()`](/reference/device-os/firmware/#ble-onpairingevent-) method.

+The pairing events occur after you have connected to the other device (from central mode) or been connected to (if you are a peripheral).

+If you have a display, and the other side has a keyboard, your pairing event callback may get a `BlePairingEventType::PASSKEY_DISPLAY` event with the passkey to put on your display.
+The passkey is determined by the other side.

+If you have a keyboard and the other side has a display, you may be requested to prompt the user to enter the passkey via the `BlePairingEventType::PASSKEY_INPUT` event.
+After the passkey is entered, you call [`BLE.setPairingPasskey()`](/reference/device-os/firmware/#ble-setpairingpasskey-) to tell the other side what passkey was entered.

+Finally, you can use either pairing status messages or functions such as [`BLE.isPaired()`](/reference/device-os/firmware/#ble-ispaired-) to see if the pairing has been completed.

 ## Examples

 ### Body temperature thermometer